peme969/peme969/README.md

 ## PS: I have hosted my websites on other platforms such as:
 * [Carrd](https://peme969.carrd.co)
 * [Infinity Free](https://praisehimz.000.pe)
-*for infinity free, its not going to be secure so press continue to site when the message pops up!*
+*its not going to be secure so press continue to site when the message pops up!*
 * [Glitch](https://peme969.glitch.me)
 <img align="center" src="https://img.shields.io/badge/Made%20with-Markdown-1f425f.svg" alt="peme969" />